nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Using the task index of the current module (current implementation):
     * Pro: Users can mark tasks as done by their index easily without much typing.
-    * Con: Users now have to use `cd` to change the current module tied to the task they want to mark as done.
     * Con: Users now have to use `ls` and `ls -A` to view undone tasks or all tasks respectively.

-Seeing as we prioritize a CLI, we chose the second option as it would be simpler for users, even though the `cd` and `ls` commands add a bit of overhead.
+Seeing as we prioritize a CLI, we chose the second option as it would be simpler for users to use.

 #### Current implementation